Decode · Resist · Reclaim

 Norbert Wiener, the father of cybernetics, built in the 1940s a theory of systems that was, in essence, a political theory disguised as mathematics.
 Its core principle: complex systems self-regulate through feedback that circulates freely between nodes.
 No central control required.
 No mandatory hierarchy.
 Only information flowing — and systems learning from it.

 TCP/IP, the protocol that still holds up the internet today, was cybernetics applied to infrastructure.
 Intelligence lived at the edges — in users’ computers.
 The core infrastructure moved packets without knowing what they contained, without class distinctions, without tolls.
-Anyone with a modem and a phone line could set up a server in a garage and become a node structurally equivalent to the Pentagon.
+Anyone with a modem and a phone line could become a node structurally equivalent to the Pentagon.
 Not technically identical — structurally equivalent.
-No one could take their voice away.

 Internet utopia and freedom — frontier imagery and the digital fence

-On February 12, 2001, a Ninth Circuit Court of Appeals order forced Napster to block the sharing of copyrighted material.
-It was impossible to do so while keeping a distributed architecture.
+Then came the revelation.
+On February 12, 2001, a Ninth Circuit Court of Appeals ruling forced Napster to disable copyright-infringing sharing.
 To comply, Napster had to build a central server.
 A point that could be turned off.

 Michel Foucault analyzed Bentham’s Panopticon as an architecture of invisible power: the watched person doesn’t know when they’re being observed, but knows they could be observed at any time.
 The result is self-discipline.
 You don’t need guards if the prisoner watches themselves.

-Then Cass Sunstein arrived — and provided a justification.
+Then Cass Sunstein arrived — and provided the justification.

 “Sunstein is Skinner in a suit, sitting at the White House table.
 The difference is that Skinner didn’t pretend to preserve freedom.
 Dark patterns, default opt-ins, calibrated notifications: they’re all nudges.
 Choice architecture that chooses for you.”

 In Republic.com, published in 2001, Sunstein had already described echo chambers with precision.
-He understood that the architecture of individual choice online produces, in aggregate, the dissolution of a shared public sphere.
 He had the diagnosis.
 He didn’t — or didn’t want to have — the consequence: that the same logic produces behavioral capture, and that both are functional to a system that needs attention concentrated inside proprietary silos.

 The subjectivity produced by platforms needed a body.
 The body was the cloud.

-Starting in 2010, a phase begins that no metaphor of the “net” can properly describe, because the net no longer exists in its original sense.
-The entire world economy runs physically inside the data centers of three companies: Amazon Web Services, Microsoft Azure, Google Cloud.
-If AWS shuts down servers at 3 a.m., half the internet disappears.
-That’s not hyperbole — it’s happened more than once.
+Starting in 2010, the entire world economy runs physically inside the data centers of three companies: Amazon Web Services, Microsoft Azure, Google Cloud.
+If AWS shuts down at 3 a.m., half the internet disappears.
+That’s not hyperbole — it’s happened.
 “Independent nodes” are virtual machines running on someone else’s hardware, in someone else’s buildings, in jurisdictions negotiated with someone else’s state.
 Wiener’s decentralization became an administrative fiction.

 80–90%

-Share of advanced GPU market controlled by NVIDIA · AI sector
+Share of advanced GPU market controlled by NVIDIA for AI training

 Every previous technological revolution replaced muscles.
-Steam, electricity, automation: physical labor was devalued, cognitive labor rewarded.
+Steam, electricity, automation devalued physical labor and rewarded cognitive labor.
 The third industrial revolution — computing, software, the internet — created a new aristocracy of work: knowledge workers.
-Programmers, engineers, financial consultants, analysts, digital marketing experts.
-Between 1970 and 2000, the wealth share of the Top 10% — the professional-managerial class, not the billionaires — rose from 60% to 70%.
-Ten points in thirty years, faster even than the Top 1%.
+Between 1970 and 2000, the wealth share of the Top 10% rose from 60% to 70%.
+Ten points in thirty years.
+It looked like proof that technology could distribute prosperity, if not downward then at least broadly upward.

-The AI revolution is changing this dynamic.
-Previous revolutions replaced muscles and created demand for cognition.
-This one automates cognition — not eccentric, not deeply creative cognition, but average, replicable cognition: the kind that filled offices and built careers for thirty years.
+The AI revolution is changing this dynamic in a structurally novel way.
+Previous revolutions automated routine cognition and created demand for non-routine cognition.
+This one automates non-routine cognition of middle complexity — exactly what filled offices and built careers for thirty years.
 The mid-level programmer.
 The translator.
 The junior consultant.
 The data analyst.
 The standard copywriter.

 The Top 1% — those who own servers, patents, cloud networks, compute — captures the largest share of AI productivity gains.
 The Top 10% — the professional class that believed it had won the bet of the third industrial revolution — now finds itself where blue-collar workers were in the 1980s: not poor, not excluded, simply less necessary.
-Devaluation isn’t yet visible on paychecks.
-It’s visible in the kinds of work that survive — and the kinds that vanish.
+Piketty’s formula — r > g, the rate of return on capital exceeding the rate of economic growth — re-sharpens in a new form: the returns from cognitive automation won’t be distributed to the workers replaced.
+They will go to the owners of the infrastructure that makes that automation possible.

 “Previous revolutions replaced muscles and created cognitive work.
 This one automates average cognition and creates rent for those who own compute.
 The class that thought it was safe because it ‘thinks’ discovered that replicable thinking is no longer a competitive advantage.”